KarthikeyanSuresh/M7024E/README.md

-# LAB 3 Assignment
+# LAB 2 and 3 Assignment

-## Exercise a) and b)

-The following instructions will execute the exercises of Lab 3.
+The following instructions will execute the exercises of Lab 2 and 3.
 The UI also integrates the methods from Lab 2 including S3 operations.
 1. Execute UI:
 ```
 python main.py